Credit rating assignment process

 • initial economic and financial analysis

-• a visit of a rating analyst in the premises of the rated entity, a meeting with management representatives, obtaining additional information and explanations essential to conduct the credit risk assessment
+• a visit of rating analysts in the premises of the rated entity or an online meeting with representatives of the rated entity, obtaining additional information and explanations essential to conduct the credit risk assessment

 • carrying out a full-scope analysis of the economic and financial situation of the rated entity and the assessment of its credit risk